TranslatorSRI/SRI_testing/README.md

 # Getting Started

-The tests are recommended to be run using Python 3.9 or better.
+The tests are run using Python 3.10 or better.

 If not running inside a Docker container, the creation of a virtual environment is recommended.